Vinit710/pdl-js/README.md

 ## Installation and Setup

 1. **Clone the Repository**: Clone this repository to your local machine.
-2. **Install Dependencies**: Navigate to the project directory in your terminal and run:
+2. **Install Dependencies**: Install

+3. **Setup the Application**: Navigate to the project directory in your terminal and run:
-3. **Setup the Application**: Install the following libaries using npm:
+Install the following libaries using npm:
     ```bash
     npm install express
     npm install body-parser